joedski/musings/Javascript/Journal 2019-08-05 - Synching Versions in Package and Package Lock And Dist Package Files.md

 - The `version` hook remains as is, since we don't want to spam `npm install` (not that we would, since it'd only happen if `package.json` and `package-lock.json` disagree)
 - A new script is added that does the following (as stated above):
     1. Do `package.json:version` and `package-lock.json:version` agree?
         - No: Say "package.json and package-lock.json disagree on what the package version is.
-Make sure you use 'npm version ...' when bumping versions to ensure consistency in versioning behavior and commit messages." and exit with an error code.
+Make sure you use 'npm version ...' when bumping versions to ensure consistency in versioning behavior and version-bump commit messages." and exit with an error code.
         - Yes: Continue.
     2. Update `dist/package.json:version` to match `package.json:version`.